psm1906/investra/README.md

 ## Acknowledgments
 - WEHack 2025 for the platform
 - Capital One for the challenge
+- CBRE for providing the real estate investment challenge and data
 - All contributors and supporters of the project